DannyNemer/readline-async/README.md

 - `rl.onLine()` - Assigns a function to invoke when the user hits `return` or `enter`, and the input is not a registered command.

+- Automatically implements `.help` command, which displays the registered command names and descriptions, and is also invoked when the RLI receives an unrecognized command.

 - Automatically removes older history lines that duplicate new ones.

 - Listens for `^C` (`SIGINT`) in the input stream and prompts the user to confirm before exiting the RLI.